LockdownRP-PZ/Rulebook/README.md

 - If you die during this time, you do not need to submit a new character.
 - It is up to you to get your skills and items back; we will not restore them.
 - We offer 1 revive and 3 heals during this grace period.
-- Moderators will not heal any wounds caused by trait selection.
-I.E injured or burnward patient.

 #### 2.6.2 Reclaiming items from a previous character